oracle/macaron/tests/integration/README.md

   * `"verify"`: runs the `macaron verify-policy` command.
   * `"compare"`: compares an output file with an expected output file.
   * `"shell"`: runs an arbitrary shell command.
+  * `"schema"`: validates an output file with a schema.
 * `options`: Configuration options for the step.
 These options are specific to the step kind.
 See their schema below.
 * `env` (`dict[string, string | null]`, optional): Key value pairs of environment variables being modified during the step after inheriting the environment in which the utility is executed within.
 Each value can be a string if you want to set a value to the environment variable, or null if you want to "unset" the variable.
 * `expect_fail` (`bool`, optional, default is `false`): If `true`, assert that the step must exit with non-zero code.
 This should be used for cases where we expect a command to fail.